augcog/ISAACS_Jetson/README.md

 # drone-jetson
-This ROS code runs on the ISAACS on-board Linux computer.
-Our on-board computer is currently the Nvidia Jetson NX and we're using the ZED 2 camera.
-This repo contains the **ROS Melodic** packages for ZED 2 Camera and Voxblox, for example, as well as their dependencies.
+This ROS code runs on the ISAACS on-board Linux computer and interfaces with the ZED camera as well as the DJI drone.
+Our on-board computer is currently the Nvidia Jetson NX (instead of the Manifold 2) and we're using the ZED 2 camera.
+This repo contains the **ROS Melodic** packages for DJI SDK, ZED 2 Camera, and Voxblox, to name a few, as well as their dependencies.
 This code is to be cloned in the `src` directory of your catkin workspace, and compiled.

 Note that the ZED 2 camera requires an Nvidia GPU, so while these instructions may work for any linux computer, only computers with Nvidia GPUs will be able to connect to a ZED 2 camera.
 All other computers will be able to work only with ROS Bags (recordings) of the ZED 2.